CommandPost/CommandPost-Website/index.md

 The [CommandPost-App](https://github.com/CommandPost/CommandPost-App) is a fork of [Hammerspoon](http://www.hammerspoon.org).
 Thank you to [EVERYONE](https://github.com/Hammerspoon/hammerspoon/blob/master/CREDITS.md) in the [Hammerspoon Community](https://github.com/Hammerspoon/hammerspoon/issues) for all their help!

-The Dutch translation was completed by [Jan Schoen](https://github.com/JanSchoen).

 MASSIVE thank you to [Aaron Magill](https://github.com/asmagill) and [Chris Jones](https://github.com/cmsj) for all their [help and support](https://github.com/Hammerspoon/hammerspoon/issues) with Hammerspoon – they’re both truly awesome people.

 Also, a very big thank you to Bill Cheeseman at [PFiddlesoft](http://pfiddlesoft.com/), for all his help with [UI Browser](http://pfiddlesoft.com/uibrowser/index.html) and his very generous GUI Scripting advice.
 Thanks also to Hans Linssen, [Yvan Koenig](http://macscripter.net/viewtopic.php?id=45148) and [Tim Webb](https://twitter.com/_timwebb_) for their troubleshooting help, and to Andreas Verhoeven & Robbert Klarenbeek for the work they’ve done with [Touch Bar Demo App](https://github.com/bikkelbroeders/TouchBarDemoApp).